Max-F-Helm/PodAutoScaler/README.md

   queueName: "<name of the RabbitMQ queue to observe>"
   deploymentNamespace: "<kubernetes namespace>; optional (default is value of environment-var 'NAMESPACE')"
   deployment: "<name of the deployment to scale>"
-  interval: "<interval in which the queue should be checked (in seconds); number>"
+  interval: "<interval in which the queue should be checked>; number | string>"
   ruleset:
       type: "<limit | linearScaling | logScaling; sets the type of the rules>"
       rules:
         - # type = limit
-          minMessageCount: "<minimum count of messages to trigger this limit>; number"
+          minMessageCount: "<minimum count of messages to trigger this limit>; number | string"
           podCount: "<number of pods to run when this limit is triggered>; number"
         - # type = linearScaling
           factor: "<podCount = factor * messageCount>; number"